SergioSediq/serverless-event-driven-lambda/PROJECT_SUMMARY.md

-# Project 3: Serverless Event-Driven Architecture with AWS Lambda - Complete Project Summary

-## ✅ Project Complete!

-This is a **complete, production-ready** Serverless Event-Driven Architecture built on AWS Lambda.
+This is a Serverless Event-Driven Architecture built on AWS Lambda.

 ## 📁 Project Structure